DeaSTL/Blog/posts/How I made my own hashing algorithm.md

 ## How I made my own hashing algorithm
 ### and how you can too

-#### Disclaimer: I'm not an expert and it's almost never a good idea to roll your own encryption of hash algorithm
+#### Disclaimer: I'm not an expert and it's almost never a good idea to roll your own encryption.

 ## Introduction
 The purpose of making this article is to demystify the basics of hasing algorithm so that you can write better code, by knowing what's going on under the hood of the code you use every day you can better understand where you can seek to improve.